zedapolo/xboxone-home-assistant/README.md

 dockerized version of the Xbox One Smartglass REST server to use with HASS.io.

+## IMPORTANT
-## IMPORTANT: You need both, HACS addon and HASS.io ADDDON
+- You need both, HACS addon and HASS.io ADDDON
+- Yes, this addon / plugin currently is in a miserable state.
+Either fix it yourself and send a Pull Request or wait for the rewrite.

 ## General